Border art: History of border art specific to Palestine-Israel

 Artist invested in Palestine/Israel art:

 Sama Alshaibi: A well known artist that uses her body as an instrument for her artwork.
 Focuses the context of double generational displacement as well as the notion of being "illegal" in the United States as described as psychological displacement.
 Her body serves as an "allegorical sight" and "captures feminine perspective."
-She focuses on portraying the life of a displaced Palestinian woman who immigrated to the United States at an early age with her family.
-She also describes information based on embroidery with Palestinian and Arab women.
 Some of her artworks are: Milk Maid, Carry Over, Together Apart, and Between Two Rivers.

 International artists and their influence

-There have been several artists from other countries who have come to the Israeli West Bank barrier and used the wall itself as a canvas to express their condemnation of its establishment.
-They have worked in hand with local Palestinian street artists as well to express their sentiments and ultimately get across their message.
-These much more well known international artists have also aided in turning the public eye to the conflict that is occurring between Palestine and Israel.
-Many of the artists that work on the separation barrier have taken something that is perceived as an instrument of division and thus turned it into the canvas in which they create their message.
+Several artists from other countries have come to the Israeli West Bank barrier and used the wall itself as a canvas.
+They have worked with local street artists as well to express their sentiments and get across their message.